Jaguo415/Growth-Data-Analysis-/README.md

 <img width="1016" alt="Screen Shot 2022-01-17 at 7 55 33 AM" src="https://user-images.githubusercontent.com/83923903/149802049-7be6998c-e7e6-4578-9db0-503589f7bb68.png">

 ### Now that we Have our Data analysed.
-We Create a Slide deck.
+We Create a Slide deck, and present it to Jons team.

 ## TLDR of Slide Deck
 * Widget is our fastest growing product With the highest User increase this year.